English

 Students in Grade Prep to 2 participate in daily Heggerty phonological and phonemic awareness activities.

-A whole class systematic Synthetic Phonics Program (SSP) sequentially teaches children the 44 sounds and the skills of blending and segmenting these sounds to read (decode) and spell (encode).
+A whole class systematic Ssynthetic phonics program, IniaLit, sequentially teaches children the 44 sounds and the skills of blending and segmenting these sounds to read (decode) and spell (encode).
 Decodable texts and passages are used for children to practise sounds and decoding skills taught in phonics lessons.
 Spelling words using these sounds are taught in conjunction with the decoding skills.
 Students learn a small number of tricky words.
 These are the words that may appear regularly in print but students are not yet able to decode them.

 Grade 3-6

 All children at Quarry Hill Primary School are encouraged to read for enjoyment by accessing our school library on a weekly basis.
-Teachers read and share rich texts daily.
 Children receive instruction in reading fluency, by participating in fluency pairs, where students work in pairs to read the text multiple times during the week.
-They explore morphology (the study of words and their parts) by learning a range of prefixes, suffixes and root words.
-Children are explicitly taught the correct letter formation through explicit handwriting activities.
-When writing, children are exposed to syntax (sentence structure) as well as the purpose, structure and language features of whole texts.
-Texts can be written to inform, persuade or to entertain.

 We are committed to ensuring that all children at Quarry Hill PS have the opportunity to become proficient in their literacy skills to help them reach their fullest potential.
 We have introduced a Response to Intervention (RTI) model, which includes a multi-tiered approach to instruction.